Amanagg4078/CaeliusChatBot/README.md

 1. Create a MySQL database.

-2. Import the `database.sql` file provided in the project to set up the database schema and initial data.
+2. Import the `QueriesAndResult.sql` file provided in the project to set up the database schema and initial data.

 3. Update the `establishConnection` method in `ChatbotUsingJswing.java` with your database connection details.